 I just got back from a 9 day trip to Ireland.
 I had a wonderful time -Philadelphia to Dublin – then onto Galway.

 The main purpose of the trip for my hubby, Ed and I was not really to sightsee, but to see our daughters.
-Mandy is spending a semester in Ireland studying and Kelly whom we haven’t seen in over a year as she is currently serving in the Peace Corps in Africa flew up to Ireland with two of her Peace Corps buddies – Anna and Cara so we could spend some time together.
+One is spending a semester in Ireland studying and the other whom we haven’t seen in over a year as she is currently serving in the Peace Corps in Africa flew up to Ireland with two of her Peace Corps buddies.

 They enjoyed a bit more globetrotting beforehand as they like obtaining lots of passport stamps.
 Casablanca, Lisbon, Paris.
 We also needed a break – from living in limbo, 2 years of unemployment and dealing with aging parent issues.
 It was the perfect getaway.

-My daughters Kelly and Mandy in front of a florist shop in Galway– X O
+My daughters in front of a florist shop in Galway– X O

 It was so nice to see them and be together after such a long time.
-We Skype on a regular basis and even Kelly has Internet access when she is not in her African village, but seeing them in real live person is so much better.
+We Skype on a regular basis.

-We were on a strict budget since Ed is unemployed.
+We were on a strict budget.
 We used our accumulated timeshare points to travel on the cheap.
 We didn’t stay in a resort or hotel, but in an authentic Irish cottage with a thatched roof in Connemara.

 It is on the west coast of the country in the lake region.
 We felt authentically Irish.
 The interior was quite simple, but the kitchen was brand new and looked very IKEA-ish.
 These are views from the cottage – most mornings there were sheep grazing right next to the cottage.